jlewis-89/Milestone-Project-2/README.md

 Ideas that where initially considered and where either not implemented due to technical restrictions, time or where considered off the critical path for the project but may always be implemented later.
 *Link card data to yahoo finance API to update cards and logos / tickers with the most valuable tech stocks at the point of play.
 * Highscore board storage of data / information to retain highscore from players, this could be done in local / session or cookie storage but would not have fully utilised the feature as it would not enable different users on different machines to compete.
+* Adding and removing CSS when the player runs out of time to highlight the bank being reduced and create a sense of panic.
+* Implementing modals instead of alerts, the benefit of alert is that it pasues the running functions, however time did not allow me to add modals to replace the alerts used in game.

 ## Testing
 ### HTML Validator